barban-dev/midea_inventor_dehumidifier/README.md

 --------------
 Even though the library has been designed to generically address any kind of existing MIDEA devices, ***please note that at the moment the implemented functionalities work on the dehumidifier appliance only (0xA1 type devices).***

-If you are interested in developing code that is able to control Midea/Inventor Air Condition systems (0xAC type devices), you can have a look at ***midea-air-condition*** Ruby&Rails library by **Balazs Nadasdi** available here: https://rubygems.org/gems/midea-air-condition/versions/0.0.3
+If you are interested in developing code that is able to control Midea/Inventor Air Condition systems (0xAC type devices), you can have a look at ***midea-air-condition*** Ruby&Rails library by **Balazs Nadasdi** available [here.](https://github.com/yitsushi/midea-air-condition)

 Prerequisites